Advanced search

 If a dose is missed by more than 12 hours, it should be skipped, and the next dose should be taken as scheduled.

-If a patient vomits after taking a dose, the patient should not repeat the dose on the same day but resume the usual dosing as prescribed on the following day.
+If a patient vomits after taking a dose, the patient should not repeat the dose on the same day, but resume the usual dosing as scheduled on the following day.

 The dose should be modified based on safety and tolerability.
 Fruquintinib should be permanently discontinued in patients unable to tolerate a dose of 3 mg once daily.
 The recommended dose reduction schedule for adverse reactions is provided in Table 1.